 Following Bledsoe’s work, some advances appeared in the following years which improved the accuracy of the results.
 Some of the new approaches were based on the use of facial markers on specific areas of the face such as the corners of the mouth, eyes or nose, assuming that the description of their spatial position modelled relevant and powerful biometric patterns.

-Nevertheless, the approaches based on anthropometric techniques did not achieve the expected results, thus for some years the research on facial recognition techniques did not suffer a great development.
+Nevertheless, the approaches based on anthropometric techniques did not achieve the expected results, thus for some years the research on facial recognition techniques did not benefit from much development.
 Probably the most important turning point came in 2001 when Paul Viola and Michael Jones proposed a framework for object detection that achieved success rates never seen before.
 Their algorithm was based on the combination of the use of fast computing features (HAAR features) with an optimised training process.
-In this way it was possible to detect the face quickly and reliably, and to isolate that area of the image in order to apply more powerful descriptors.
+In this way it was possible to detect the face quickly and reliably, and to isolate areas of the image in order to apply more powerful descriptors.

 What is facial biometry used for today?